Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 - For generalized tonic-clonic seizures:

-- Adults and children 12 years of age and older—At first, 2 to 4 milligrams (mg) once a day, taken at bedtime.
+- Adults and children 12 years of age and older—At first, 2 milligrams (mg) once a day, taken at bedtime.
 Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 12 mg per day.

 - Children younger than 12 years of age—Use and dose must be determined by your doctor.